ryoon/screen-capture/README.md

 ## How to capture your window in your display
 Press Ctrl+PrintScreen and you can get JPEG file of current window.
+Press Shift+PrintScreen and you can get JPEG file of your desktop.

 ## License